DILLON, living with Duchenne.

 Diagnosing Duchenne

 Duchenne is a rare disease with symptoms that can look like other, more common conditions, especially in the early stages.
 For these reasons, the path to diagnosis can often be prolonged and frustrating.
-Understanding how Duchenne is diagnosed may help you recognize the signs early so that you can raise these concerns to your doctor.

 Confirming a Duchenne Diagnosis